AbsoluteVirtueXI/blockchain-courses/ethereum/5-deploy-on-public-networks.md

 silver pupil shift lumber cluster dizzy ramp acquire video pioneer sauce deer
 ```

-To access our mnemonics and Infura api key we will use environment variables.
+To access our mnemonics and Infura project id we will use environment variables.
 Create a _.env_ file in the project root folder.
 Add `NNEMONIC` and `ENDPOINT_ID` as environment variables.
 _.env_: